jim-easterbrook/pyctools/src/doc/manual/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can test which version of Python is installed on your system with ``python --version``.
-Any version from 2.7 onwards is suitable, but note that OpenCV has not yet released a version with Python 3 support.
+Any version from 2.7 onwards is suitable, but Python 3 is preferred.

 `NumPy <http://www.numpy.org/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^